NCAR/aletheia-data/README.rst

     >>> print(p.registry)
     {'rasm.nc': '28498798c1934277268ef806112c001a8281b59c18228a17797df38defad8dfb'}

-    Fetch the file from remote server and download a copy in the local storage:
+    Fetch the file from remote server and persist a copy in the local storage:

     >>> path = p.fetch("rasm.nc")
     Downloading data file 'rasm.nc' from remote data store